If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Sip on cha and eat snacks at Shin Old Tea House

-One of the best cafés in Seoul, Shin Old Tea House is a pleasant getaway from the bustle of Insadong.
-Among all the best places to see in Insadong, visiting this classic teahouse is a must.
+One of the finest cafés in Seoul, Shin Old Tea House is a pleasant getaway from the bustle of Insadong.
+Visiting this classic teahouse is a must for any Insadong itinerary.

 Shin Old Tea House serves a couple dozen varieties of Korean tea.
 In winter, enjoy soul-warming ginger tea.
 Or get a refreshing escape from Seoul’s blistering summer heat with a fruity iced tea.

 Along with quenching your thirst, beverages at Shin Old Tea House come with tasty stick-to-your-ribs snacks.
-Chow down on Seoul favourites ike sticky Korean rice cakes.
+Chow down on Seoul favourites like sticky Korean rice cakes.

 Dabble in Korea’s artistic side at Kyung-in Museum of Fine Art

-Once you’ve revelled in the artwork & architecture of the Kyung-in Museum of Fine Art, pop into its traditional teahouse.
-Here, you can enjoy a herbal tea with a refreshing fruit ice cream.
+Once you’ve reveled in the artwork & architecture of the Kyung-in Museum of Fine Art, pop into its traditional teahouse.
+Enjoy a herbal tea with a refreshing fruit ice cream.

 Witness the birth of modern Korea at Tapgol Park

-The centrepiece of the Tapgol Park, Wongaksa Pagoda, dates back to 1467.
+The centerpiece of the Tapgol Park is Wongaksa Pagoda, dating back to 1467.
 At this time, the area was set within the grounds of the most important of the Jogye order of Korean Buddhism.

 During the 20th century, Tapgol Park set the stage for Korea’s independence.
 At Tapgol Park, resisters first read the Korean Declaration of Independence.
 The event set into motion the bloody days of the March 1st Movement.
 Every March 1st, Tapgol Park hosts a memorial service to remember the fallen.